 There are a couple of approaches that you can use.

-1. The Dr. Gourmet Diet program is set up to create 3 vegetarian meals in a two week cycle.
-Selecting recipes (and doubling them, if necessary) that have a lot of leftovers like soups, chili, or pastas would create enough leftovers for your daughter to have for meals when the rest of the family is eating non-vegetarian dishes.
+1. Selecting vegetarian recipes (and doubling them, if necessary) that have a lot of leftovers like soups, chili, or pastas would create enough leftovers for your daughter to have for meals when the rest of the family is eating non-vegetarian dishes.

 2. Many recipes on the Dr. Gourmet site work well using tofu.